csdms/ivy/lessons/python/modules.md

 ## Packaging

-What is a package?
+A *package* is a group of Python modules.
+Packages can be installed into a Python distribution or environment so that they're automatically included in Python's path, thereby making them accessible anywhere on a filesystem.

+Let's create a package for the `solver.py` module.

-Configure a directory structure for the package.
+Start by configuring a directory structure for the package.
 ```
 $ mkdir ~/ivy-diffusion && cd ~/ivy-diffusion
-$ mv ivy_diffusion .
+$ mv ~/ivy_diffusion .
 $ touch pyproject.toml
 ```
-Note the hyphen in the top directory.
+Note the hyphen in the top directory, `ivy-diffusion`.

-Your directory structure should look like this:
+The resulting directory structure should look like this:
 ```
 ivy-diffusion
 ├── pyproject.toml
 └── ivy_diffusion
     └── solver.py
 ```
+This is the bare minimum set of files required to build a package.
+(As an aside,
-(This directory structure is ready to become a `git` repository.)
+this directory structure is also ready to become a `git` repository.)

+The `pyproject.toml` file is a configuration file that contains information used to build the package.
+Here, we'll use a very simple `pyproject.toml` file.
+With a text editor,
-A bare minimum `pyproject.toml` file.
+copy/paste the following into your `pyproject.toml` file.
 ~~~
 [build-system]
 requires = [